 The RapidMiner users at TfL are part of Operational Analysis, a data science and analytics team within the Network Performance department.
 Network Performance is responsible for the safe and efficient operation of the road network, managing the traffic signals and ensuring safety, and high-quality roadworks across the city.
 Their mission also includes achieving more progressive goals such as increasing the usage and efficiency of sustainable modes of transportation (bikes and buses), and limiting real-world disruption by modeling and visualizing future changes.

 TfL’s need: make traffic optimization a more data-driven process

 Operational Analysis supports Network Performance through managing, developing and exploring a range of data sources to provide additional insights to the operational teams managing the traffic signals.
-Their work involves capturing, cleansing, combining and analysing large quantities of data from all transport modes.
+Their work involves capturing, cleansing, combining and analyzing large quantities of data from all transport modes.
 Their outputs include periodic reporting on the performance of the road network, the use of real-time data feeds to display live information about the network in a variety of dashboards, and analysis to answer questions posed by teams across TfL.
-In addition, they continuously seek and utilise new data sources, such as freight vehicle telematics data and data from cyclist activity tracking apps.
+In addition, they continuously seek and utilize new data sources, such as freight vehicle telematics data and data from cyclist activity tracking apps.